ZJULearning/COP/README.md

     epochs: the dataset could provide how many epochs, -1 for infinity **kargs: any other parameters you want
   Return:
-  	dataset: an object of type tf.data.Dataset
+  	dataset: an object of type tf.data.Dataset(or its sub-classes)
 	"""
 	pass